Shubham6541/ShopifyWebhooks/README.md

 # Shopify/webhooks

-This project is hosted on heroku.
+The complete project is hosted on heroku.
 Url for the website is  https://myshopifystore6541.herokuapp.com/

-# Build
+# Chnage Config

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+.env file contains the URI for mongodbconnection and the port number to host the server

-## Deployment on local host
+## App on local host
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Add shopify webhooks
+Add shopify webhooks for local host
-Add this link https://myshopifystore6541.herokuapp.com/order/create to shopify store for event order/craete.
+Add this link https://myshopifystore6541.herokuapp.com/order/create to shopify store for event order/create.

 ## Deployment on heroku

+### Build

+Run `ng build --prod` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 1. git add .